Alexandra-Myers/Combatify/README.md

 2. Attack speed alterations
     - Charged hits (200%) give 1 extra block of reach
         - You won't get the reach bonus while sneaking
-    - Weak attacks no longer exist, and you’re forced to wait for weapons to charge to 100% to hit
+    - Weak attacks no longer exist and you’re forced to wait for weapons to charge to 100% to hit
     - Missing only puts a 4 tick delay until the next attack regardless of weapon.
-    - Invulnerability time is 10 ticks unless the attacker's weapon's attack speed is faster
+    - Invulnerability time is 10 ticks unless attacker's weapon's attack speed is faster
-    - The attack timer only resets by performing an attack, no longer affected by switching items
+    - The attack timer only resets by performing an attack, no longer unaffected by switching items

 3. Added "Auto-Attack" performed by holding left click
-    - Auto attacks are 1 tick slower from optimal fast-hit timing
+    - Auto attacks are 1 tick slower from optimal fast hit timing

 4. Reintroduced upwards knockback when hitting players in the air